 One of the things locals do is use the Falls as a place where you take visitors.
-Relatives coming into town?
+Are relatives coming into town?
 Niagara Falls.
-Old college roommate visiting?
+Is an old college roommate visiting?
 Niagara Falls? it simply is something we take for granted which is criminal as it is simply stupendous.
 There are not enough superlatives to describe the magnificence of Niagara Falls.

-• Das Haus und Der Stahl, also known as Das Haus Museum, are a small campus of buildings containing artifacts that represent the early years of German Lutheran settlers in Western New York originating from Prussia in northern Germany.
+● Das Haus und Der Stahl, also known as Das Haus Museum, it is a small campus of buildings containing artifacts that represent the early years of German Lutheran settlers in Western New York originating from Prussia in northern Germany.

 2549 Niagara Rd, Niagara Falls, NY 14304